Feeling the seen and unseen, the heard and unheard...

-*Separative symbols used in the film are from Sumerian & Babylonian numeric system starting from 1 till 21, representing the number of days.
+*Separative symbols used in the film are from Sumerian numeric system starting from 1 till 21, representing the number of days.

 *On the arrival day of the crew to the region the Government announced that the transportation of the Zeynel Bey Tomb to take place the next day.
-AETHER crew was the only professional fılm-crew present in the transportation, by pure serendipity.
+AETHER crew was the only professional film-crew present in the transportation.

 *2 weeks after the last shooting day the archaeological area is closed.

-*The construction of the hydroelectric dam is finished, the Government announced the flooding to start in 2019.
+*The construction of the hydroelectric dam is finished, flooding started in 2019.

 © 2019 Sarya Fılms Collective